 - Paris: 3 days, 5 if you want side trips to Versailles and the Loire Valley

 - Naples: 3-4 days, including a visit to Pompeii and/or Herculaneum

-Europe today has great connectivity and a robust transportation network.
-Travelling between different countries and cities is a lot more affordable and accessible than it was in the past.
-It’s also safer, and travellers have access to detailed information about destinations before they even leave their homes.
+Europe today has excellent connectivity and a robust transportation network.
+Travelling between different countries and cities is a lot more affordable and accessible than in the past.
+It’s also safer, and travellers have access to detailed information about destinations before leaving their homes.
 You no longer have to travel with a personal entourage to carry your belongings, look after your needs and make sure your clothes are ready to wear.

-As a traveller and a history fan girl, I find the evolution of travel fascinating.
+As a traveller and a history fangirl, I find the evolution of travel fascinating.
 There are so many things we take for granted today that were unthinkable in the past.
-Traveling alone, especially solo as a female, is not an uncommon occurrence.
-You can backpack, stay in hotels or in luxurious hotels, sail the Mediterranean on a yacht or tour with a group.
+Travelling alone, especially solo as a female, is not uncommon.
+You can backpack, stay in hotels or luxurious hotels, sail the Mediterranean on a yacht or tour with a group.
 The options are endless.
-Makes you realize how fortunate we are today.
+It makes you realize how fortunate we are today.
 Are you a fan of European tours?